 Weekends in Oman

-when we move into Oman weekends were Thursday Friday, where Thursday was the equivalent of western Saturday and Friday to Sunday.
+When we move into Oman weekends were Thursday Friday, where Thursday was the equivalent of western Saturday and Friday to Sunday.
 But now in Oman, Saturday and Friday is a weekend holiday.
 Friday is a day when all Muslims go to the mosque and do their prayer.
-The biggest mosque in Oman is Sultan Qaboos Mosque in Muscat.
+The biggest mosque in Oman is Sultan Qaboos Grand Mosque in Muscat.

-Short Interesting Facts about Oman
+Short Interesting Oman Facts

 Oman abolished slavery in 1970, which makes it one of the last countries to do so.